-Attachment B:
+Attachment B

-Investigation Process:
+Investigation Process

-- New Investigations - Investigations can be initiated in several ways including referrals based on a complaint by a member or other person, internal referral form, internally developed based on proactive analysis or additional discoveries while investigating other cases. - All new investigations will be screened and prioritized by the SIU Manager in conjunction with the Chief Compliance Officer. - All new investigations shall be reviewed and entered in case file.
-The case file will contain an initial note describing the investigation predication. - Complaint Sourced Referrals - Within 15 calendar days of opening an Investigation, the complaint will be reported to MPI and/or any other agency that applies to the complaint status. - Receipt and Assignment of Investigation - The investigator will review the file to determine the allegation(s) and document the plan of action in the case notes.
-The investigator is to assess any Medicaid exposure the provider may have across all lines of Medicaid (i.e. DME, Home Health, etc.) The plan of action must be established within 5 business days of investigation assignment. - Proceeding with the Investigation - O The SIU Manager shall complete a thorough background check on the organization and owners/officers to ensure no involved party is excluded from Medicaid participation or has been convicted of a felony.
-This can be done through the HHS OIG Exclusion Database and Division of Corporations search.
-All notes citing the results (to include all names) are to be entered into the case file. - Once a plan of action has been established, the investigator will proceed with the investigation development. - Additional development should include but is not be limited to: - Association Check - Advanced data analysis using Health Care Fraud Shield available to the investigator - Internet Research - Medicaid Policies and Regulations
+- New Investigations - o Investigations can be initiated in several ways.
+Initiation may be, but is not limited to the following: referrals from a complaint by a member or other person, internal referral form, internally developed based on proactive analysis or additional discoveries while investigating other cases. - All new investigations will be screened and prioritized. - All new investigations shall be reviewed and entered in case file.
+In the initial note, enter a brief predication and the prioritization rationale provided by the manager that assigned the investigation. - Complaint Sourced Referrals - Within 15 calendar days of suspicion or confirmation of fraud, waste, or abuse, the complaint should be reported to MPI and/or any other agency that applies to the complaint status. - Receipt and Assignment of Investigation - The investigator reviews the file to determine allegation(s) and documents the plan of action in the case notes.
+The investigator is to assess any Medicaid exposure the provider may have across all lines of business (i.e. DME, Home Health, etc.).
+The plan of action must be established before meeting with management within 5 business days of investigation assignment. - Proceeding with the Investigation - o The SIU Manager will complete a thorough background check on the organization and owners/officers to ensure no involved party is excluded from Medicaid participation.
+This is done through the HHS OIG Exclusion Database and Division of Corporations search.
+All notes citing the results (to include all names) are to be documented prior to the 5 day meeting and QC of the investigation. - Once a plan of action is established, proceed with the investigation development. - Additional development should include but is not be limited to: - Association Check - Determine relationship of provider to Owner, Managing Partner, Registered Agent, etc. - o Advanced data analysis using resources available to the investigator - o Internet Research - Medicaid Policies and Regulations - O Through the evaluation of the information discovered in this development and by taking an investigative approach including activities such as onsite and interviews, the investigator is expected to identify appropriate courses of action to protect Medicaid and

-• Through the evaluation of the information discovered in this development and by taking an investigative approach including activities such as provider interviews and on-site visits, the investigator will be expected to identify appropriate courses of action to protect the Medicaid Fund.
-The timely evaluation of the information discovered during case development and familiarity with development tools described above will aid in identifying appropriate administrative actions.
+CMS Plan funds.
+The timely evaluation of information discovered during case development and familiarity with development tools described above aid in identifying appropriate administrative actions.